 The hip is the largest weight-bearing joint in the body.
 It is a ball and socket joint.
 The ball lies at the top of the thigh bone (femur) that fits into a rounded socket (acetabulum) in the pelvis.
-A thick rubber ball-like material called ligament and capsule hold the ball in the socket and provide stability in the joint along with the musculature of the hip.
-The bony ends are covered with a smooth surface called cartilage, which provides cushion to the bones and allows them to move smoothly.
-This cartilage can wear away due to normal wear and tear or disease or injury, resulting in pain, swelling and subsequent muscle weakness — causing reduced function.
+The thick joint capsule and surrounding muscles help hold the ball in the socket to provide stability to the hip joint.
+The ball and socket are each are covered with a smooth surface called cartilage, which provides cushion to the bones and allows them to move smoothly.
+This cartilage can wear away with time or become injured due to disease or trama, resulting in pain, swelling and subsequent muscle weakness — causing reduced function.

-Minimally invasive total hip replacement is a surgical procedure that removes worn surfaces of the hip and replaces them with a prosthesis made of special metals.
-A liner made of plastic, ceramic or metal helps the components move.
-The components are usually press-fitted into the bone; occasionally they are secured with screws or cement specifically designed for bone.
+Minimally invasive total hip replacement is a surgical procedure that removes worn surfaces of the hip and replaces them with a metal prosthesis through an incision usually smaller than five inches.
+The components are usually press-fitted into the bone and secured with screws.

 Smaller incision, less discomfort.
 Minimally invasive total hip replacement requires a markedly smaller incision than a typical hip replacement operation.
 The deeper dissection is markedly smaller as well.
 We have found that patients recover with significantly less discomfort than with the standard operation.
 Total hip replacement eliminates all the pain that comes from an arthritic hip and significantly improves function.
 However, the decision to have a hip replacement should be made between you and your orthopedic surgeon after a thorough orthopedic examination has been completed.